jonnonz1/nz-statute-book/acts/public/1974/local-government-act-1974.md

 ### 199A Order in Council prescribing local authorities fuel tax
-(1) The Governor-General may, by Order in Council,— (a) specify the engine fuels set out in Schedule 3 of the Customs and Excise Act 1996 to be specified engine fuel for the purposes of this Act; and
+(1) The Governor-General may, by Order in Council,— (a) specify the engine fuels set out in the Excise and Excise-equivalent Duties Table (as defined in section 76A of the Customs and Excise Act 1996) to be specified engine fuel for the purposes of this Act; and
   (b) prescribe the scale rates for specified engine fuel.
 (2) The scale rates of the local authorities fuel tax prescribed by an Order in Council under subsection (1)(b) may not exceed the rate of the local authorities fuel tax scale rates set out in Schedule 6 for any class of engine fuel—
   (a) for which the specified engine fuel is a functional substitute; or